realm/realm-java/library-build-transformer/README.md

 * If all constructors are stripped by this transformer, a new default constructor will not be created.
 This will result in invalid byte code being generated.

-* Removing inner classes, enums and interfaces but keeping the top level class is not supported.

 * If the top-level class is removed, all inner classes, enums and interfaces must also be annotated, otherwise they are not removed, resulting in valid bytecode being generated.